The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 The Toaster Oven

 When I first got a toaster oven, I thought it would just be for reheating leftovers and making toast.
-But after a particularly busy week at work, I decided to try cooking a small casserole in it instead of firing up my big conventional oven.
+But after a busy week at work, I decided to try cooking a small casserole in it instead of firing up my big conventional oven.

-Whether it was roasting vegetables, baking chicken breasts, or even making small batches of cookies, the toaster oven did the job in less time and without heating my entire kitchen.
 I still use my conventional oven for big holiday meals or when cooking for a crowd, but my toaster oven has become my go-to appliance for day-to-day cooking.

 The time and energy savings have been a game-changer, especially on busy weeknights when I want a home-cooked meal without the long wait.

-Comparing Toaster Ovens to Conventional Ovens
+Comparing Toaster Ovens To Conventional Ovens

 Aspect | Toaster Oven | Conventional Oven |